nayak-nirmalya/bid-buddy/README.md

 git clone https://github.com/nayak-nirmalya/bid-buddy.git
 ```

-and copy the .env.example variables into a separate .env file, fill them out & and that's all you need to get started!
+and copy the .env.sample variables into a separate .env file, fill them out & and that's all you need to get started!

 ## License